sonnetmedia/the-whole-story/_posts/2017-06-14-season-2-therapy.md

 ---

-Are you in therapy? &nbsp;If not, we'll convince you to by the end of this episode. &nbsp;Julia and Asher sat down in a panel discussion with Julie Threlkeld, Sara Shelton, and Lori Baird to talk about the venn diagram between therapy and storytelling. &nbsp;
+Are you in therapy?
+If not, we'll convince you to by the end of this episode.
+Julia and Asher sat down in a panel discussion with Julie Threlkeld, Sara Shelton, and Lori Baird to talk about the venn diagram between therapy and storytelling.

-Storytelling provides us an opportunity to explore feelings and experiences that are unique, as does therapy. &nbsp;Let's talk about it!
+Storytelling provides us an opportunity to explore feelings and experiences that are unique, as does therapy.
+Let's talk about it!

 In this episode we heard from: